kaushik-nitin-nk/Salary_Systems/Salary_transparency.md

 ## Additional Factors

-Studied and non-studied earn the same but studying costs time so if you study you lose time that you could have gathered for factor Loyalty & Experience:
+Studied and non-studied earn the same

+Opportunity cost of studying = Disadvantage in Loyalty & Experience:

 ➕ 2000€ for a bachelors degree

 ➕ 4000€ for a masters degree

-➕ X per day for on-call service
+➕ X € per day for on-call service

 ---